Computer Crimes Lawyer in Florida

 Depending on the particular circumstances of your case, intellectual property crimes can be charged as either a third degree felony or a second degree felony with a maximum potential sentence of fifteen (15) years in prison.
 Offenses against computer users— This is the most common type of computer-related prosecution and covers a wide variety of activities involving a number of electronic devices.
 Such activities must be knowing and willful, without authorization, and range from simply accessing another person or network’s information to disrupting services to completely destroying information.
 Depending on the specific allegations, this offense may result in third or second degree felony charges and punishments can range from one (1) year in jail to life in prison.

 Anyone charged with a computer-related crime should contact a Florida defense attorney who is familiar with this type of offense.
-Stephen G. Cobb, founder of the Cobb Criminal Defense Law Firm, holds a degree in computer technology and has an extensive background with computer-related acts.
+Stephen G. Cobb, founder of Florida Criminal Defense Legal Group, PLLC, holds a degree in computer technology and has an extensive background with computer-related acts.
 Call us today at 850-651-6565 if you or someone you love has been accused of a computer-related crime in Florida.